About this Section

 There are now many consciousness research groups, for example the Association for the Scientific Study of Consciousness, the Science and Consciousness Review and the Tucson Conferences.
 Not only psychologists, but individuals from many different disciplines study consciousness, including philosophers, neuroscientists, physicists, engineers working in artificial intelligence, anthropologists, and artists.
 There are also many ancient traditions for investigating consciousness that have developed in the East.

 Journals, such as Journal of Consciousness Studies and Consciousness and Cognition have appeared (including the e-journal, PSYCHE) and there are literally hundreds of books on the topic.
-Here’s our recommended reading list.
+Some possible reading about the area is available under the Resources tab.

 There are also many additional resources available on the web.
 Particularly useful collections of on-line papers can be found in the CogPrints archive and on the website of the philosopher David Chalmers.